Chelmy88/temporal_downscaling/README.md

 # README

-Source code for: Climate change scenarios at hourly time-step over Switzerland from an enhanced temporal downscaling approach
+Source code for:
+Climate change scenarios at hourly time step over Switzerland from an enhanced temporal downscaling approach

+International Journal of Climatology, 2021

 Adrien Michel, Varun Sharma, Michael Lehning, and Hendrik Huwald

-International Journal of Climatology, 2021

 School of Architecture, Civil and Environmental Engineering, Ecole Polytechnique Fédérale de Lausanne (EPFL), Lausanne, Switzerland

-WSL Institute for Snow and Avalanche Research (SLF), Davos, Switzerland
+WSL Institute for Snow and Avalanche Research SLF, Davos, Switzerland

 ## Introduction
-This repository contains the source code of the analysis presented in the paper:
+This repository contains the source code of the analysis presented in the paper cited above.
-Climate change scenarios at hourly time-step over Switzerland from an enhanced temporal downscaling approach, published in the International Journal of Climatology.

-This code can be used to perform temporal downscaling of meteorological time series from daily to hourly timesteps and to perform the quality assessment described in the paper.
+This code can be used to perform temporal downscaling of meteorological time series from daily to hourly time steps and to perform the quality assessment described in the paper.

 ## Code provided
 The code to perform the temporal downscaling is provided in the directory '1_downscaling', and the code to perform the assessment is provided in the directory '2_assessment'.
-READMEs with usage instructions are provided in these directories.
+README files with usage instructions are provided in these directories.

 ## Data provided
-The dataset described in the paper are available at:
+The datasets described in the paper are available at:

 ## License
 Copyright (C) 2021, Adrien Michel, EPFL